-All student dismissal changes must be given to the classroom teacher in writing either via a note or e-mail.
-An e-mail should also be sent to the Director of Student Services and to the front office.
+All student dismissal changes must be emailed and/or called in to the front office in as much advance of the change as possible.
 This includes the change of person picking up the student, or if the student is going home with another student.
 Any driver not known by the faculty/staff will be asked to show identification and must be listed on the Authorized Pick Up form.